DalondaIkhimokpa/istqb-ctfl-notes-2025/README.md

 # ISTQB Foundation Level 4.0 Course Notes

-My notes from going through a three-day instructor led course in 2024.
+My notes from going through a instructor led istqb foundation level course in 2024.

-View rendered site at [https://ryan-blunden.github.io/istqb-foundations-4.0-notes/](https://ryan-blunden.github.io/istqb-foundations-4.0-notes/)
+View rendered site at

 To launch the site: